matthewgrosman/readme-last-commit-updater/README.md

 <br>

 ## What's next?
-Currently working on turning this into a Lambda function so it can be invoked on a consistent basis.
+Currently working on turning this into a Lambda function so it can be invoked on a consistent basis without any manual work involved.